 The previously stated summer and fall 2021 non-approved external program petition deadline of February 15th is no longer effective.
 Education Abroad reserves the right to change all future petition deadlines with little notice.

 Petitions will not be granted under any circumstance for programs that do not meet the following criteria, including, but not limited to:

 - Must be accredited by a recognized regional or national accrediting agency in the United States or recognized by the Ministry of Education of the country in which it operates.

 - Cannot be operated by a for-profit entity; no dot.com organizations can be considered.

 - Multi-country programs must take place in one location for at least 1/3 of the overall program length.

 - Must offer a minimum of 15 credits per semester for fall, spring or academic year programs.

-- Cannot operate in a country for which the U.S. State Department has issued a Travel Advisory above Level 2, unless a Petition to Study/Research Abroad in Countries under a Department of State Travel Advisory (Level 4 will not be considered) has also been filed and approved in conjunction with the Petition to Participate in a Non-Approved External Study Abroad Program by the deadline.
+- Cannot operate in a country or area within a country that the University has deemed elevated or high risk in accordance with the University’s International Travel Policy, unless a Petition to Study/Research Abroad in a High/Elevated Risk Country/Region has also been filed and approved in conjunction with the Petition to Participate in a Non-Approved External Study Abroad Program by the deadline.